gomods/athens/docs/content/intro/why.md

  This way, you don't need to upload anything manually to Athens storage.
 The first time Go asks Athens for a dependency, Athens will go get it from VCS (github, bitbucket etc).
 But once that module has been retrieved, it will be forever persisted in its storage backend and will never go back to VCS or that same version again.
 This is how Athens achieves module immutability.
 Keep in mind, you are in charge of that storage backend.

 ### Logic

 The fact that the Go command line can now ping _your own_ server to download dependencies, that means you can program whatever logic you want around providing such dependencies.
-Things like Access Control (discussed below), adding custom versions, custom forks, custom packages etc.
+Things like Access Control (discussed below), adding custom versions, custom forks, and custom packages.

 ### Performance